zendframework/zf2-documentation/docs/languages/en/tutorials/tutorial.navigation.rst

 you will now see a nicely styled menu appear in the title bar.
 The great thing about ``Zend\Navigation`` is that it integrates with ZF2's route so can tell which page you are currently viewing.
-Because of this, it set's the active page to have a class of ``active`` in the menu.
+Because of this, it sets the active page to have a class of ``active`` in the menu.
 Twitter Bootstrap uses this to highlight your current page accordingly.

 Adding Breadcrumbs